 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
-At its meeting on July 30, 2015, the TMRS Board approved a new portfolio target allocation.
-The target allocation and best estimates of real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2017 are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return (Arithmetic)
+Asset Target Long-Term Expected Real

+Class Allocation Rate of Return (Arithmetic)

 Domestic Equity 17.50% 4.55%

 International Equity 17.50% 6.10%

 Core Fixed Income 10.00% 1.00%

 Non-Core Fixed Income 20.00% 3.65%

 Real Return 10.00% 4.03%

 Real Estate 10.00% 5.00%

 Absolute Return 10.00% 4.00%

 Private Equity 5.00% 8.00%

 Total 100.00%